 The drive from KEF airport takes anywhere between 45 minutes to over an hour, depending on your method of transportation.
 Since we reserved a campervan with Kuku Campers, they offered a transfer service from the airport to their location near the city center.
-We really enjoyed the drive in a small shared minibus as we got to chat with our local driver.
+We enjoyed the drive in a small shared minibus as we got to chat with our local driver.

-Updated 2023: the rental company we used, Kuku Campers, is now located at the airport.
+Updated 2023: the rental company we used, Kuku Campers, is now at the airport.
 So, if you’re following my recommendation to rent a 4×4 campervan with them, you can pick up your vehicle at the airport and head off.
 This is an excellent option as you don’t have to book additional airport transit.